DocRaptor/docraptor-php/README.md

 The majority of the code in this repo is generated using swagger-codegen on [docraptor.yaml](docraptor.yaml).
 You can modify this file and regenerate the client using `script/generate_language php`.

-The generated client needed a few fixes
-- String returned instead of ByteArray

 ## Release Process